emlite/emlite-cpp/README.md

 # Emlite-cpp
-Emlite is a tiny JS bridge for native C/C++ code via Wasm, which is agnostic of the underlying toolchain.
+Emlite is a tiny JS bridge for native C++ code via Wasm, which is agnostic of the underlying toolchain.
 Thus it can target wasm32-unknown-unknown (freestanding, via stock clang), wasm32-wasi, wasm32-wasip1 and emscripten.
 It allows plain C or C++ code — compiled for wasm — to interoperate with javascript (including the DOM) and other JavaScript objects/runtimes without writing much JS “glue.”
 It provides both a C api and a higher level C++ api similar to emscripten's val api.
 For freestanding builds, it provides a simple bump allocator (invocable via malloc), however this repo also vendors dlmalloc in the src directory.
 Please check the CMakeLists.txt to see how it's used in the tests and examples.